rangsimanketkaew/AWS-HPC/README.md

 - [First landing on the cluster](aws/first-landing-on-the-cluster.md)
 - [Measuring computer power using LINPACK (benchmarking)](misc/measure-computer-power.md) (optional)
-- Evaluating the performance of parallel file system using IOR (optional)
+- Evaluating the performance of a parallel file system using IOR (optional)

 ## Using job scheduler